 - Risk of preeclampsia or gestational hypertension dropped from 14% to 9%

-This is the first, large study to establish that not only does induction of labor at 39 weeks NOT increase the risk of cesarean, but both reduces that risk as well as the risk of other complications of pregnancy.
+This is the first, large study to establish that not only does induction of labor at 39 weeks NOT increase the risk of cesarean, but both reduces that risk as well as the risk of other complications of pregnancy and delivery.

 El Camino Women’s Medical Group offers the latest Minimally Invasive Solutions for gynecologic problems.
 Drs.
 Amy Teng, Erika Balassiano, and Pooja Gupta, all members of AAGL (American Association of Gynecologic Laparoscopy) are highly trained and experienced in the field of Minimally Invasive Gynecgologic Surgery.
 Dr. Erika Balassiano is also a graduate of the Minimally Invasive Gynecologic Surgery Fellowship at Stanford University, under the supervision of world-renowned Dr. Camran Nezhat.